Designing a Vintage Logo in Inkscape

-In this tutorial, you will be designing a simple vintage logo in Inkscape.
+In this tutorial, you will design a simple vintage logo in Inkscape.
 It’s a very simple process, and involves only typography and the Put on Path feature.
-Here are the 2 fonts we’ll be using here, along with where to find them:

-However, one issue with using a full circle is that parts of the text tend to disappear for some reason.
-As such, one suggestion would be to delete parts of the circle that you don’t need.
+An issue with using a full circle is that parts of the text tend to disappear for some reason.
+A solution is to delete a segment of the circle that you don’t need.
 First, select the circle and convert it to paths by going to Path > Object to Path.

-Let’s delete the nodes on the lower half of the circle since we want the text on the upper half.
-Finally, select the 2 nodes on the each side of the circle, choose the Node tool (F2), and click on Delete segment between two end-point nodes.
-You’ll get something like this:
+Next, delete the nodes on the lower half of the circle since we want the text on the upper half.
+Select the 2 nodes on the each side of the circle, choose the Node tool (F2), and click on Delete segment between two end-point nodes.
+You will get something like this:

 Unfortunately, the text seems to be on the opposite side of where we want it to be.
-The solution is to select both the text and circle, and go to Path > Reverse.
+Select both the text and circle, and go to Path > Reverse.
 Much better:

-Finally, remove the lines, add some colors, and you’re done!
+Finally, remove the circle outlines, add some colors, and you are done!